-- Graphs or charts summarizing your results

-- Models, drawings, photographs

-- Materials to demonstrate your project (if allowed under safety guidelines)
+- Models, drawings, photographs - Materials to demonstrate your project (if allowed under safety guidelines)

 Don't include:

 - Other references such as books, website pages.
 You may include a summary of these in your own words. - Any substances on the prohibited list.
 Consider photographs instead. - Anything irreplaceable.
 Think carefully about security and possible damage before putting expensive equipment at your display.